 New Interfaces for Musical Expression (NIME), took place in Copenhagen in June 2017.
 I was lucky enough to have a paper accepted into this conference.

-I had a great experience of interacting with the cutting edge researchers of new digital instruments.
+I had a great experience interacting with the cutting-edge researchers of new digital instruments.
 I got to network with other researchers in my field.
 I presented my poster and received feedback from other conference delegates.

 I would be happy to provide more information on my experience at this conference so please contact me for further discussion.